 If there is a rogue element in the CIA that is manipulating the press and the government behind the scenes, is this not a story that should be told?
 Those who run our journalism schools don’t seem to think so.

-Posts By Cliff Kincaid
+Articles By: Cliff Kincaid

 Cliff Kincaid, editor of Accuracy in Media’s AIM report, continues his analysis of a recent commencement address given by New York Times publisher, Arthur Sulzberger Jr. at the Stat University of New York at New Paltz.